taraslysun/multimodal-rag/README.md

 GEMINI_API_KEY=<YOUR_GEMINI_API_KEY>
 MONGO_URI=<YOUR_MONGO_URI>
 ```
-- Build and run the containers:
+- Build and run the containers (**as we are using pytorch for embedding, the image is quite large, so it may take a while to build**):
 ```bash
 docker compose up --build
 ```